rheamathias/SOFE3980U-Lab3-Part1/README.md

    ```
    Check that the deployment is available and that the pod is running successfully (it may take some time until everything is settled down)
 4. To access the MySQL logs,
    1. According to the [image documentation](https://dev.mysql.com/doc/refman/8.0/en/linux-installation-docker.html), the root password will be generated randomly because we didn't specify it during pod creation.
-To get that password, we access the logs generated locally by the pod and searche them for the line containing the randomly generated password.
+To get that password, we access the logs generated locally by the pod and search them for the line containing the randomly generated password.
 This can be achieved using the following command after replacing **\<pod-name\>** with the pod name obtained by the previous step.
       ```cmd
       kubectl logs <pod-name> |grep GENERATED
       ```